 The OXO containers are great because they’re clear, and I can see exactly when I’m running low on something.
-If the OXO containers are a bit above your budget, you can find a great, more affordable, alternative here.
+If the OXO containers are a bit above your budget, there are plenty of great, more affordable, alternatives.
 Our paper towel rolls are always just thrown in the cabinet, so I wanted to get a paper towel holder that would keep it in one place.
-This is the one I decided on.
+This is the paper towel roll I decided on.
 It’s very sturdy and got great reviews.

-There are a lot of neat organizational products for under the kitchen sink but, unfortunately, most of them don’t work under mine.
-We have a drawer under the cabinet, so the pipes take up most of the space in there.
-So none of the cool under cabinet shelves and products worked for me.
-You can see some here, they may work for you!
+There are a lot of neat organizational products made for keeping things tidy under the kitchen sink but, unfortunately, most of them don’t work under mine.
+We have a drawer under the cabinet and the pipes take up most of the space in there.
+So, none of the cool under cabinet shelves and products worked for me but they may work for you!